Jesse Winker Player Props: Brewers vs. Padres

-Jesse Winker returns to action for the Milwaukee Brewers against Nick Martinez and the San Diego PadresApril 13 at 9:40 PM ET.
+Jesse Winker returns to action for the Milwaukee Brewers against Michael Wacha and the San Diego PadresApril 14 at 9:40 PM ET.

-In his most recent action (on April 13 against the Cardinals) he went 1-for-3.
+In his last action (on April 14 against the Cardinals) he went 1-for-3.

 Jesse Winker Game Info & Props vs. the Padres